boue/solutions/README.md

 solutions
 =========

-These are a collections of my solutions to various algorithms
+These are a collection of my solutions to various algorithms including various problems from Coderbyte.